Call Evergood Travel on 0333 2341 888

 10. Surcharges: On very rare occasions the cost of your holiday might be altered after booking.
 Such instances include fuel surcharges imposed by airlines (which would often come with a new deadline for the flight costs to be fully paid before imposing), Government & local tax increases, exchange rates, new airport taxes etc. To avoid such cases, Evergood Travel will protect the client from any such increases up to 2% of the original booking value, and only ask for the differential above that amount from the customer.
 Any surcharges beyond this level of protection must be paid on the balance deadline detailed on the invoice, otherwise within 14 days of a surcharge invoice being issued.
 In the case of any increases that amount to more that 10% of the original holiday cost, the customer is afforded the right to cancel their holiday otherwise book an alternative offered.

-13. Flights: We would note that airlines continually amend their flight schedules, especially domestic flights.
-Any times on our website, and the times on your confirmation invoice, are indicative and are subject to changes by the airline.
+13. Flights: We would note that airlines continually amend their international and domestic flight schedules, aircraft models, flights numbers, flight path, and sometimes it will be the case that your flight information is affected and updated.
+Any times on our website, and the times on your confirmation invoice, are therefore indicative and are subject to change.
 Inside 21 days of departure we will issue you with your documents, including e-ticket/s, and will check these for accuracy at time of distribution.
 Airlines can however still make schedule changes right up to departure.
 When changes occur within this time-frame, we will make every effort to notify you, and invariably give customers advance warning, however you alone are responsible for reconfirming your own flights prior to departure.
 This is especially relevant with respect to return journeys, after you have left the UK.

 Please also note that the times shown on your e-ticket documents are local times, and check-in time is advised at least 3 hours prior to flight departure, both outbound and inbound.
 In the case of major flight delays, customers might be entitled to compensation under EU law.
 Advise can be obtained from the Civil Aviation Authority (CAA) and claims must be made through the airline directly not the tour operator.
 Any complaints can be directed through the CAA.